Last updated on September 30th, 2023 at 07:24 pm

-Telecommunication mast health hazards can be enormous in long term, particularly to those who live closer to it as a result of the vibration, noise and the smoke that come from the generating set powering it.
+Telecommunication mast health hazards can be enormous in the long term, particularly to those who live closer to it as a result of the vibration, noise and smoke that come from the generating set powering it.

-All telecommunication carriers in Nigeria-Globacom, MTN, Airtel, and Etizalat-have their mast sited in different parts of the country for effective service delivery.
+All telecommunication carriers in Nigeria- Globacom, MTN, Airtel, and Etizalat- have their mast sited in different parts of the country for effective service delivery.

-We shall highlight some of the health implications of living close to telecom tower, but let’s take a quick look at the body saddled with the responsibilities of issuing certificates for operation of telecommunication companies in Nigeria.
+We shall highlight some of the health implications of living close to a telecom tower, but let’s take a quick look at the body saddled with the responsibilities of issuing certificates for the operation of telecommunication companies in Nigeria.

 The Nigerian Communications Commission (NCC) was established by Decree number 75 in November 24, 1992 as an independent regulatory authority for the telecommunications industry in Nigeria.

 Section 70 of the Nigerian Communications Act 2003 (NCA 2003) empowers it to make and publish regulations on matters such as, but not limited to:

 - Written authorisations, permits, assignments and licences granted or issued under the NCA 2003;

 - The assignment of rights to spectrum or numbers;